R'

 }

-statement is useful for handling all union cases:
+The switch statement is useful for handling all union cases:

 // Exhaustively match all union variants.